 When you buy shares of a stock, you're buying a piece of the company that issued it.
 If the stock's value climbs, so does the value of your investment.
 Of course, if the stock's value drops, so does the value of your investment and you could lose money when you ultimately sell the stock.

 Start with understanding the basics of how different stocks work.
 This understanding can help you narrow down what you want to invest in at the outset.

 For example, here are a few common types of stocks:

-- Growth stocks, which means the share price is projected to grow at an above-average rate compared to other commodities.
+Growth stocks, which means the share price is projected to grow at an above-average rate compared to other securities.

 As you compare, get familiar with the ins and outs of stock pricing.
 When you pull up a stock quote, you'll notice it includes several numbers:

-- Last trade price — represents the price at which the last trade occurred
+Last price — represents the price at which the last trade occurred

-- Bid — the highest price you can sell the stock
+Bid — the highest price a buyer will pay for a stock

-- Ask — the lowest price you can buy the stock
+Ask — the lowest price a seller will sell a stock

 Since the ask refers to the price at which you can buy the stock, you'll pay $84.79 per share.